rencmRes/DREAM/README.md

 pip install torch torchvision numpy scipy scikit-image imageio opencv-python tqdm
 ```

-Install the PyTorch version that matches your CUDA environment.
-For GPU training, follow the official PyTorch installation command for your CUDA version.

 ## Data Preparation

 The dataset loader expects paired `.tif` files.
 WF and GT images should have matching file names.